-You can apply for a transfer if you want to transfer:
+You can apply for an internal transfer if you want to transfer:

 Masters by research or doctoral degree students should contact their faculty or the Monash Institute of Graduate Research (MIGR) about transfers.